benson666666/Week2project/README.md

 2, 1.5second automatic accessible detect: This system is Specially designed for visually impaired users.
 The system runs in a continuous loop, automatically capturing and processing camera frames every 1.5 seconds without manual control. 🥳😡🤬

+3, You may also press [Enter] to detect anytime!

-3, Real Safety Guide: Upon successful detection, the system immediately outputs clear directions, safety warnings, and usage guidelines in the terminal to prevent accidental misuse. 😤😰
+4, Real Safety Guide: Upon successful detection, the system immediately outputs clear directions, safety warnings, and usage guidelines in the terminal to prevent accidental misuse. 😤😰

 Project Structure 🥸💥